Randy Daniels: Politics

 In 1986 he became communications director for Andrew Stein, president of the New York City Council.
 He later became press secretary for the prime minister of the Bahamas in 1988.

 Daniels began his career as a Democrat, but changed his party registration to Republican in 2002.
-He was briefly the deputy mayor of New York City under former mayor David Dinkins.
+He was briefly the first deputy mayor of New York City under former mayor David Dinkins.
 He was appointed as Pataki's secretary of state in 2001 and served in that capacity until 2005.
 He was considered a possible running mate for Pataki in 2002 for lieutenant governor.

 Daniels was a candidate for the Republican nomination for Governor of New York in 2006.
 He was considered the most articulate speaker in the race, and gained support from party leaders in Central New York, particularly in Syracuse.
 Daniels also won support from leaders of the state's Conservative Party.

 On April 9, 2006 it was reported that Daniels would end his campaign the next day and endorse former Assembly Minority Leader John Faso for governor.
 He denied that he was seeking to be Faso's running mate for lieutenant governor.
 Faso later choose Rockland County Executive C. Scott Vanderhoef as his running mate.

 Daniels was considered a possible future candidate for Governor of New York or chairman of the New York Republican State Committee, though he has said he does not have plans to run for office again, and would rather support Republicans from the private sector.